maxdml/psp/README.md

 This repository hosts our artifact for the SOSP'21 Artifact Evaluation Committee.
 Perséphone is a kernel-bypass request scheduler.
 It is designed to improve tail latency for short microsecond scale requests in heavy-tailed workloads.
 We evaluate Perséphone against two competing systems, [Shenango](https://www.usenix.org/conference/nsdi19/presentation/ousterhout) and [Shinjuku](https://www.usenix.org/conference/nsdi19/presentation/kaffes).

 We will use cloudlab to reproduce the paper's results.
-The evaluation is broken down in two steps: first setting up cloudlab and making sure systems run with simple tests.
-Second, reproducting the paper's results.
+Because Shinjuku requires a specific version of Linux 4.4.0, we break down the evaluation in two steps: gathering and plotting results on Shinjuku and Perséphone first, then gathering data for Shenango and updating the plots.

 We estimate the entire process to take X amount of time.

-**PROTIP**: use a terminal such as [terminator](https://terminator-gtk3.readthedocs.io/en/latest/) to broadcast commands across multiple tabs.

 Setting up Perséphone
 =====================